mbasso/asm-dom/README.md

 ## Motivation

-asm-dom is a minimal WebAssembly virtual DOM to build C++ Web Apps.
-You can write an entire Web App in C++ and compile it to WebAssembly (or asmjs as fallback) using [Emscripten](http://kripken.github.io/emscripten-site/), asm-dom will call DOM APIs for you.
+asm-dom is a minimal WebAssembly virtual DOM to build C++ SPA (Single page applications).
+You can write an entire SPA in C++ and compile it to WebAssembly (or asmjs as fallback) using [Emscripten](http://kripken.github.io/emscripten-site/), asm-dom will call DOM APIs for you.
 This will produce an app that `aims to execute at native speed by taking advantage of common hardware capabilities`, also, you can use your C/C++ code without any change, you haven't to create a binding layer to use it (as we have to do if we want to use a C++ lib from JS).
 Basically we are creating an app in C++ that call javascript if needed instead of the opposite.
 You can write only once in C++ and share as much code as possible with desktop/mobile apps and web site.
 If you want to learn more about performance, please see [this](https://github.com/mbasso/asm-dom/tree/master/benchmarks).

 *How can I structure my application with asm-dom?*